GGC-DSA/itskills/README.md

 3. Downloaded datasets which likely contained job titles in the concentration researched
 4. Created a master spreadsheet to summarize all datasets downloaded
-5. Used MS Excel to explore and filter down to entry-level job titles in each dataset Made sure each dataset of job listings contained a column called "job description" where details about skills and abilities were requested by employers
+5. Used MS Excel to explore and filter down to entry-level job titles in each dataset Made sure each dataset of job listings contained a column where the details about required skills, abilities, and responsibilities were specified by employers
 6. Saved dataset copies on Google Drive
 7. Saved a specific subset file for each dataset containing enough of one type of job title:
     1. For example: I created a dataset called DS-8